 Certain students whose native language is not English may be required to have their English writing skills evaluated and to have an interview during Orientation, before the beginning of classes.
 On the basis of this evaluation, students may be advised to sign up for an individual, noncredit tutorial in the English Language Program to supplement their work in Composition, UWS, or other writing or oral communication courses.

 Transfer students may have their credits evaluated to see whether they have successfully completed the necessary course to satisfy the first-year writing requirement.
-If they have not, they should see the Director of University Writing, Dawn Skorczewski, for alternative ways to complete this requirement.
+If they have not, they should see the Interim Director of University Writing, John Burt, for alternative ways to complete this requirement.

 Writing Intensive/Oral Communication